JulianNicholls/Gosu-FloodPuzzle/readme.md

 There's not a lot to say...
 It's a colour flooding puzzle done with the Ruby [Gosu](http://www.libgosu.org/) Library.

-It uses the gosu_enhanced gem, which is abvailable from rubygems.org. just run bundle to obtain it.
+It uses the gosu_enhanced gem, which is available from rubygems.org. just run bundle to obtain it.

 ## How to play